The end of central banking as we know it

 The downside of a powerful corps of economic advisors is that the chief might get pushed aside.
 Ms. Lagarde no longer appears to be “the one that shows the force in terms of where the ECB is heading,” an investment analyst argued.
 At times, “it is difficult to tell who to listen to, whereas with Draghi it was clear,” another added.
 The constant talking of six board members makes it more difficult for market participants to form an opinion about the scope (and effectiveness) of the ECB’s decisions – a new source of uncertainty that can put markets under stress.

-Much of the Executive Board’s credibility rests on a staff of around 400 economists, gathered within the walls of the ECB’s headquarters in Frankfurt-am-Main.
+For the ECB board, much of their credibility rests on a staff of around 400 economists, gathered within the walls of the ECB’s headquarters in Frankfurt-am-Main.
 The work of these highly qualified researchers consists in building and improving macroeconomic models that should be of use to decision makers.
 For years, they have been at the forefront of developing econometric models to help policymakers assess the consequences and possible side effects of alternative policy scenarios.

 A recurrent research theme is the nature of the shocks repeatedly hitting our economies.
 The bank also encourages analysts to “take a step back” and think about issues such as: How did we end up in a persistently low-growth world, and what could be the way out?
 After years of quantitative easing, why did inflation not take off?
 What are the factors that impair the transmission (and hence the efficiency) of monetary policy?
 How do market actors form their expectations about key variables such as inflation, credit risk, or even the central bank’s future action plans?
 How can we better understand the cause and effects of economic interactions?